 Option 3 | East Rim Trail to Observation Point

 One of Zion’s most classic viewpoints, Observation Point offers unimpeded views down Zion Canyon.
+This 9-mile hike is certainly one of the best ways to spend one day in Zion National Park.

 Observation Point sits at an elevation level about 700 feet higher than Angel’s Landing, which means the views here are actually better!
 From Observation Point, you can even see Angel’s Landing below.